HrushikeshK/tv_show/README.md

 The command "tv -name" or "tv --name" followed by the keyword can be used to display tv shows having having that keyword

-* Make tv.sh an executable using chmod command.
-* Create an alias for "sh /path/to/tv.sh" and you are good to go to use tv.sh from any location on terminal.
+* Create an alias, for example alias tv="/path/to/tv.sh" and you are good to go to use tv.sh from any location on terminal.

 ### Requirements:
 * vlc media player